Assistance can be obtained by contacting the Title IX Coordinator at 321-674-7277 or TitleIXCoordinator@fit.edu.

 Florida Tech encourages all sexual misconduct to be reported.
 Florida Tech will take prompt and appropriate action to end the misconduct and prevent its recurrence.
 All students have a right to report sexual misconduct by contacting one of the following:

 The university will make all reasonable efforts to ensure privacy and to protect the confidentiality of the complainant to the extent provided under applicable law.
-The complainant reserves the right to request the complaint be handled informally or formally through the student code of conduct system.
+The complainant reserves the right to request the complaint be handled informally or formally.
 However, Title IX requires the university to investigate all complaints fully and respond appropriately to end the sexual misconduct and to prevent it from recurring.
-Additionally, the university may apply temporary disciplinary sanctions before formal disciplinary actions occur.
 It is incumbent on the complainant and the respondent to cooperate fully with the university’s investigation through final resolution.

 The Title IX Coordinator will assign a special investigator to conduct the initial investigation.
 Please note that the investigator is an impartial collector of information and will ensure that all parties receive fair and impartial treatment.
-The investigator will meet with the complainant and respondent in all cases, even those that are reported to the police.
+The investigator will meet with the complainant and respondent, even those that are reported to the police.

 Upon receipt of the complaint, the investigator will promptly begin investigating the complaint, taking steps including but not limited to: